-European leaders travel to Kyiv as Russian siege on Ukrainian capital continues
+European leaders travel to Kyiv as Russian siege of Ukrainian capital continues

-They would be the first foreign leaders to enter the capital since Russia’s attack began 20 days ago.
+They were the first foreign leaders to enter the capital since Russia’s attack began 20 days ago.
 Their visit unfolded against the backdrop of intensifying missile strikes on Kyiv, which killed at least four people Tuesday, according to the mayor, Vitali Klitschko, who placed the city under a 35-hour curfew in light of what he described as a “difficult and dangerous” moment.

 John Spencer, a retired Army officer and chair of urban warfare studies at the Madison Policy Forum, called the visit “extremely risky,” not just for the safety of the visiting heads of government but also because of possible reprisal by Russian President Vladimir Putin, who “may see leaders of NATO countries entering Ukraine as crossing one of his lines.”